beizhedenglong/mac-look-up-log/README.md

 # Look Up Log Workflow

-This is an look up workflow for macOS.
+This is a look up workflow for macOS.
 It will record word you look up and append it to `words.txt` on your desktop.

 ## Usage
 1. Download `look up log.workflow` then double click it to install.